top of page

 Ahanta people’s tradition.

-Visit Bisa Aberwa Museum located at Nkotompo near Effia-Nkwanta Hospital, Sekondi in the Western Region.
+Visit the Bisa Aberwa Museum, located in Nkotompo near Effia-Nkwanta Hospital, Sekondi, in the Western Region.

 Kakum National Park

 Visit the Kakum National Park.
-Go on a morning walk of the Kuntan Trail with its countless trees with medicinal properties.
-For the young at heart experience the Canopy Walkway suspended 100 feet from the forest ground for a panoramic view of the flora and fauna of the remaining vestiges of the rainforest.
+Go for a morning walk on the Kuntan Trail with its countless trees with medicinal properties.
+For the young at heart, experience the Canopy Walkway suspended 100 feet from the forest ground for a panoramic view of the flora and fauna of the remaining vestiges of the rainforest.

 For more information, detailed itinerary, and/or book a tour, contact